 How to use rubber bands – Rules and instructions

-Here are the tips and instruction for using rubber bands with braces:
+Here are the tips and instructions for using rubber bands with braces:

 1. Wear the rubber bands regularly

 Don’t try to stay away from the elastic bands.
 You have to wear them regularly.
-The orthodontist may suggest to wear it from 12 to 22 hours a day.
+The orthodontist may suggest wearing it from 12 to 22 hours a day.

 Some may advise you to remove the band only for eating and cleaning the mouth.
 In that case, you have to wear it constantly.